jamesmoss/flywheel/readme.md

 ## Todo

+- More caching around `Repository::findAll`.
 - Indexing
-- Simple one-to-one and many-to-one joins.
+- HHVM support.
+- Abstract the filesystem, something like Gaufrette or Symfony's Filesystem component?
+- Atomic updates.
 - Events system.
-- Atomic updates.
 - Option to rehydrate dates as datetime objects?
 - More serialisation formats?
 PHP serialized, PHP raw?
 - More mocks in unit tests.
-- Abstract the filesystem, something like Gaufrette or Symfony's Filesystem component?
+- Simple one-to-one and many-to-one joins.

 ## Running tests

 There is good test coverage at the moment.
 If you'd like to run the tests yourself, use the following: